sitewhere/sitewhere-integration/README.md

-# sitewhere-integration
+# SiteWhere Integration Libraries
-Repository of SiteWhere third-party integration libraries
+Repository of SiteWhere third-party integration libraries used by microservices to interact with external systems.